 Dorothy claimed her mother was good to her, did not hold her too tightly or prevent her from having a good time.
 She admitted enjoying the company of jazz musicians who played at the clubs around San Francisco, particularly in Chinatown.
-The main conflict, according to Dorothy, was that she got home in the wee hours of the morning after a night on the town, making it all but impossible for her to get up and go to her stenographer job the next day.
+The main source of conflict, according to Dorothy, was that she got home in the wee hours of the morning after a night on the town, making it all but impossible for her to get up and go to her stenographer job the next day.
 Her musician friends didn’t start work until 10 or 11 at night, so how could she be expected to keep a normal schedule? (“I have worked, off and on,” she later told reporters).
-However Dorothy’s mother Anna needed her to work all the time because the family was not wealthy and Anna was separated from her husband at the time of the murder.
+However Dorothy’s mother Anna needed her to work all the time because the family was not well off and Anna was separated from her husband at the time of the murder.

 After shooting her mother with her brother’s .45 caliber automatic Colt, Dorothy calmly gathered up her packed suitcase, cash and bankbook, and traveled via streetcar to a boarding house at 1047 Franklin Street.
-There she rented a room under the name “Dorothy Danrio” (inspired, perhaps, by the glamorous silent film star Dolores del Rio).
+There she rented a room under the name “Dorothy Danrio” (possibly inspired by the glamorous silent film star Dolores del Rio).
 Optimistically, she paid two weeks rent up front.
 Meanwhile, back at home, her brother found their mother’s body and called the police.

 Dorothy settled into her new digs and headed to a party at the home of a boyfriend in the Castro District.
 The next evening she enjoyed a show at the Castro Theater.
 SFPD detectives arrested her the following day for murder — it was a busy week for a young girl!